coopdigital/design-manual/README.md

 # Single Site Style Guide

-This repository contains the core front-end assets for the new Co-op branding.
-The styles can be previewed on the included Style Guide.
+The Single Site Style Guide showcases the core styles and components available from the [Co-op Front-end Toolkit](https://github.com/coopdigital/coop-frontend-toolkit).

 ## Dependencies

-This project uses [Jekyll](http://jekyllrb.com/) to build the Style Guide pages, and [Gulp](http://gulpjs.com/) to compile the assets into the Style Guide directory, so they can be served locally.
-The Style Guide SASS components also depend on various other libraries, installed using [Bower](http://bower.io/).
+This project uses [Jekyll](http://jekyllrb.com/) to build the Style Guide pages, [Bower](http://bower.io) to include the Front-end Toolkit dependency and [Gulp](http://gulpjs.com/) to compile the assets into the Style Guide directory.

 You need to install Ruby, Node and Bower dependencies: